-California State University, Chico is a public, state school in a small town setting in Chico, California.
-CSU Chico was founded in 1887 and now enrolls around 16,630 students a year, including 15,676 undergrads.
-CSU Chico provides on-campus housing for up to 2,308 students.
-The majority of students live on campus, and first year-students are required to live in campus housing.
+California State University, Chico is a public, state school in the small town setting of Chico, California.
+CSU Chico was founded in 1887 and currently enrolls around 15,421 students per year year, including 14,406 undergraduate students.
+CSU Chico ensures on-campus housing for up to 2,308 students.
+Most students live in off campus housing.

-Interested in journalism or communications?
+Are you interested in journalism and communications?
 CSU Chico students can write for the campus newspaper, host a radio show or be a producer for the student-run television channel.

 Planning to play sports?
 CSU Chico has many options for athletes.
 See them all and learn more about life at CSU Chico on the Student Life page.